gazebosim/gz-sim/tutorials/detachable_joints.md

 supported.
 This affects the choice of the parent link, and therefore, the parent model, which is the model that contains the `DetachableJoint` system.
 Once detached, the joint can be re-attached by publishing to a topic.
+When reattaching, the child model will be attached to the parent model at its current pose/configuration.
+To achieve reattachment at a specific pose, the child model can be positioned accordingly through a set_pose service call prior to reattaching the joint.

 For example, [detachable_joint.sdf](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo2/examples/worlds/detachable_joint.sdf)
 demonstrates a four wheel vehicle that holds three objects that are later